 There are some fantastic hiking trails in Belize, although most of the hiking available is actually on the way to another activity, such as a Mayan ruin or Mayan ceremonial cave.
 Most of the maintained trails are in the jungle, and a competent guide should point out the local plants and their medicinal uses, as well as jungle birds and animals.
-All you need are comfortable clothes - long-sleeve and long-leg, hiking shoes, a water bottle, insect repellent, and a camera.
+All you need are comfortable clothes - long-sleeve and long-leg, hiking shoes, a water bottle, insect repellent, (optional) binoculars, and a camera.

 If you are looking for particularly good hiking in Belize you should check out the following: